 Payment System for a Coworking Space

-Users love the internet for multiple ways it saves their time and simplifies their lives.
+We love the internet for multiple ways it saves our time and simplifies our lives.
 We got used to shop, book premises, make appointments, order services, and solve many other issues on the go or from the comfort of our home or office.

 Here's a definition from Business Dictionary.